mara-schulke/srch/README.md

 ## Examples

 ```
-starts 'FOO' and ends 'BAR'
+starts "FOO" and ends "BAR"
-contains '@' and contains '.com'
+contains "@" and contains ".com"
 length 5 and length 10
 numeric and length 8
 ```